Chloe Bibby

-Chloe Louise Bibby (born 15 June 1998) is an Australian professional basketball player for Indiana Fever of the Women's National Basketball Association (WNBA) and for Uni Girona CB of the Liga Femenina de Baloncesto.
+Chloe Louise Bibby (born 15 June 1998) is an Australian professional basketball player for the Minnesota Lynx of the Women's National Basketball Association (WNBA) and for Uni Girona CB of the Liga Femenina de Baloncesto.
 She played college basketball for the Mississippi State Bulldogs and the Maryland Terrapins.

 Career

 WNBL

 Bibby made her WNBL debut with the Dandenong Rangers during the 2013–14 season.
 She played her fourth and final season with the Rangers in 2016–17.

 On 2 August 2022, Bibby signed with the Perth Lynx for the 2022–23 WNBL season.

 Australian state leagues

 In 2015 and 2016, Bibby played for the Dandenong Rangers in the SEABL.
 She helped the Rangers win SEABL championships both years.
 In 2017, she joined the Bendigo Braves and helped them reach the SEABL grand final.

 In 2022, Bibby played for the Kilsyth Cobras of the NBL1 South.
 She joined the Frankston Blues for the 2023 NBL1 South season and earned NBL1 South All-Star Five honours.
 With the Ballarat Miners in 2024, she was again named NBL1 South All-Star Five.